jbesoto/sudoku/README.md

 ## Overview

-The **Sudoku Solver** is a C program that uses a backtracking algorithm to solve 9x9 Sudoku puzzles.The solver reads an initial board configuration from a file, solves the puzzle, and prints both the initial and solved states of the board.
+The **Sudoku Solver** is a C program that uses a backtracking algorithm to solve 9x9 Sudoku puzzles.
+The solver reads an initial board configuration from a file, solves the puzzle, and prints both the initial and solved states of the board.

 ## Features